 “Right now, Lomachenko have training camp in Oxnard, always in the same gym, and I always join to him to train together.
 His father used to train me in amateur – he was not like, my official trainer, but he always was helping me and we always trained together.
 He helps me now in camp, too.

-“I try to always stay in shape.
-I never stop training.
+“I try to always stay in shape – I never stop training.
 When I rest, I try to do some like, morning warm-up, some little exercises, or ride bicycle.
 I try to do something always.
-That’s why I can’t tell you exactly how long I’m preparing for this fight.

 “I was born in Soviet Union, where Alexander is common name.
 But in Ukrainian translation of Alexander, it’s Oleksandr.
 It’s pronounced like Alexander – everybody calls me Alex.
 In Ukraine, one half of people speak Ukrainian and one half, in eastern part, speak Russian.
 I am from eastern part and speak Russian when I’m in Ukraine.
 Officially, in my passport, I’m Oleksandr – with ‘o’ – but speaking, I’m Alexander.
 My last name is pronounced – the ‘g’ is not silent, but almost silent.